MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/scenarios-sharepoint-form-from-scratch.md

     ![Insert list box control](./media/scenarios-sharepoint-form-from-scratch/insert-list-box.png "Insert list box control")

-1. From the right-side of the Studio screen, set the **Items** property of the list box control to the **Shapes** SharePoint list for this example.
+1. From the right side of the Studio screen, set the **Items** property of the list box control to the **Shapes** SharePoint list for this example.

     ![List box items](./media/scenarios-sharepoint-form-from-scratch/items-listbox.png "List box items")